sametrozturk/urlShortener/README.md

 ## Installation and Usage

 1. Clone this repository.
-2.  **To use the embedded SQLite database instead of MSSQL, switch to the `sqlite` branch using the following command:**
+2. **Run the following command in the NuGet Package Manager Console to create or update the SQLite database:**

     ```shell
-    git checkout sqlite
-    ```
-3. **Run the following command in the NuGet Package Manager Console to create or update the SQLite database:**

-    ```shell
     update-database
     ```
-5. Navigate to the `urlShortener\src\Presentation\Api` directory and locate the `appsettings.json` file.
-6. Configure the database connection in the `appsettings.json` file under the `ConnectionStrings` section:

-    **Note:** If you want to disable certificate validation when connecting to SQL Server, add the following to your connection string: `TrustServerCertificate=true;`

-    ```json
-    {
-      "ConnectionStrings": {
-        "DefaultConnection": "your_connection_string_here"
-      },
-      "Logging": {
-        "LogLevel": {
-          "Default": "Information",
-          "Microsoft.AspNetCore": "Warning"
-        }
-      },
-      "AllowedHosts": "*"
-    }
+    **Warning:**

+    Running the `update-database` command in the NuGet Package Manager Console will create or update the SQLite database.
+Ensure that you have selected "Api" as the default project before executing the command.

-7. Set Api as a Startup Project
+4. Set Api as a Startup Project.
-8. Build and run the .NET application.
+5. Build and run the .NET application.
-9. Use the provided RESTful API endpoints to shorten URLs and perform redirection.
+6. Use the provided RESTful API endpoints to shorten URLs and perform redirection.

 ## Technologies Used

 - **.NET 7.0**: The application is built using .NET 7.0, a modern version of the .NET framework.
-- **Microsoft SQL Server**: MSSQL is used as the database to persist URL data.
+- **SQLite**: SQLite is used as the database to persist URL data.
 - **MediatR**: MediatR is used for implementing the Mediator pattern, enabling loose coupling between components.
 - **Domain-Driven Design (DDD)**: The project follows DDD principles for designing and organizing the codebase.